Weekly Roundup: A big win for SpaceX, Congress votes to let ISPs sell your browsing history

 3. Samsung officially unveiled its Galaxy S8 and S8+ phones.
 The two models have an edge-to-edge display and ditch the physical home button.
 The biggest addition may be Samsung’s new smart voice assistant, Bixby.
 The company seems to have successfully put the Note 7 fiasco behind it.

 4. Oculus co-founder Palmer Luckey has left Facebook.
-The founder who helped kickstart the VR crazy has left the company after a year that saw the launch of the consumer Oculus Rift but also a number of lawsuits and a pro-Trump meme scandal.
+The founder who helped kickstart the VR craze has left the company after a year that saw the launch of the consumer Oculus Rift but also a number of lawsuits and a pro-Trump meme scandal.
 “Palmer’s legacy extends far beyond Oculus,” reads a statement from Facebook.

 5. Tesla has a new shareholder.
 Tencent, Asia’s second highest valued tech firm, has bought a five percent share in Tesla.
 According to a filing, the Chinese firm scooped up 8,167,544 shares for around $1.7 billion to become one of Tesla’s largest shareholders.